 Learn more about the core courses by reviewing course descriptions.

 The MBA curriculum also includes three elective courses, allowing students to match coursework with their personal and professional goals.
 Students are able to develop a concentration in a particular topic or take classes in several different areas.
-You decided.